go-graphics/go-gui-projects/README.md

 [webview](https://github.com/zserge/webview) is a tiny cross-platform webview library for C/C++/Golang to build modern cross-platform GUIs.

+[Muon](https://github.com/ImVexed/muon) is a lightweight alternative to Electron written in Golang

 ### custom GUI

 [duit](https://github.com/mjl-/duit) is a pure go, cross-platform, MIT-licensed ui toolkit for developers.